aadarsh-create/machine-learning-projects/customer-segmentation-kmeans/README.md

-# Task 6: Customer Segmentation using K-Means Clustering
+# Customer Segmentation using K-Means Clustering

 ## Objective
 Segment mall customers based on demographic and shopping behavior using **K-Means clustering**.